 Today, there’s no shortage of interactive tools for rapid prototyping.
-Some, like Balsamiq or Proto.io, are so easy-to-use, it will be hard to resist the urge of trying your hand at putting together a couple of mocks.
-Others, like Adobe XD or InVision, invite design resources with more hands-on expertise in app development.
+Some, like Balsamiq or Proto.io, are so easy-to-use that it will be hard to resist the urge to try your hand at putting together a couple of mocks.
+Others, like Adobe XD or InVision, require design resources with more hands-on expertise in app development.

 Step #3: Key things to consider when developing a healthcare app that will stand out

 At this point, you already have all the features that your medical app will ship with.
 And the click-through prototype.
 You’re fully equipped, and nothing can stop you from plunging headfirst into the development of your healthcare app, right?

 Right — in many cases, but not so fast if you’re looking to build an exceptional healthcare experience.
 We suggest you consider these three points, if anything, to ensure you’re building a health app that will make a real impact.